-[Back to series list] SERIES 2: Official Sympathy Cards and Letters(3 items) Description This series contains official sympathy cards and letters that were sent to families who had lost loved ones by state governments and other organisations.
+Description: This series contains official sympathy cards and letters that were sent to families who had lost loved ones by state governments and other organisations.
 They feature condolence messages to these families as well as information about memorials for service personnel and details of available assistance for family members.

 |2/1/1||With the Compliments of the Queensland Government 1916-17

 Cream background with blue writing and a military badge under the word Anzac.
 Inside features a handwritten verse of condolence and a picture of the tablet erected in vestibule of Executive Building, Brisbane.

 Features a message of sympathy and offer of monetary assistance.

 Thin black border on cream background.
 Inside features message In Loving Memory of the Australians who fell in the World's Great War of 1914-18 and three verses written by A C Gardiner.